Librelancer/Librelancer/README.md

 Currently running on OSX, Windows and Linux (both experimental).
 Pull Requests are welcome!

+To help speed up development, donations can be sent to paypal@paymentsmc.gmail.com.

 ### General Requirements
 * GPU must be capable of OpenGL 3.1+
 * A *vanilla* Freelancer installation (demo untested but should work)